Visit Mykonos, Greece

 With the pilgrims came trade, and the sacred island grew into one of the most influential commercial and political hubs of the Mediterranean.

 Today, it’s protected as a UNESCO World Heritage Site.
-Its well-preserved ruins and archaeological museum offer a vivid insight into life and beliefs in ancient Greece.
+Its well-preserved ruins and archeological museum offer a vivid insight into life and beliefs in ancient Greece.

 Beaches on Mykonos

 The island’s beaches are typified by soft sands drifting into clear turquoise seas.
 Many of the best beaches run along the south coast, though some are firm party destinations with all-night beach clubs, such as Paradise Beach and Super Paradise Beach.

 You can head to some of the more secluded beaches elsewhere on the island, such as Agios Sostis or Fokos, for a quieter experience, laid-back bars and little tavernas.

 Eating and drinking on Mykonos